isabella232/bas-style-kit/README.md

 ##### End-user documentation

-If not added already, create a deployment in [SemaphoreCI](https://semaphoreci.com) using the Generic Deployment option.
+If not added already, create a deployment in [SemaphoreCI](https://semaphoreci.com) using the *AWS S3* strategy.

 * Set the deployment strategy to: `Automatic`
 * Set the branch to deploy to: `master`
+* Set the access credentials to [1], set the region to *Ireland (eu-west-1)*
-* Set the deploy commands to [1]
+* Set the directory to upload to `site`, set the build commands to [2]
-* Skip the deployment SSH key option
+* Set the S3 index document to `index.html`, set the S3 bucket to *bas-style-kit-docs-prod*
-* Set the server name to: `production-documentation`
+* Set the server name to: `Production - Documentation`
 * Set the server URL to: `https://style-kit.web.bas.ac.uk/`

+*DO NOT* run the deployment now, additional settings need to be changed first:

+* Edit the new deployment
+* Change the last deployment command to [3]

 If the deployment already exists check the settings above are correct.

 End-user documentation for this project can then be accessed from [here](https://style-kit.web.bas.ac.uk/).

-[1] Set this to the contents of the `.vault_pass.txt` file for this project.
-Users can request this file using the information in the *Issue Tracker* section of the Project Management documentation.
+[1] Use the [IAM Console](https://console.aws.amazon.com/iam/home?region=eu-west-1) to generate access keys for the `semmaphore-deploy-bas-style-kit-felnne-docs-stage` IAM user.
+This user and associated policy are managed by Terraform.

 [2]
 ```shell